- Is It Phimosis?

-- Phimosis is usually divided into physiologic and pathologic phimosis.
+- This penis disorder usually is divided into physiologic and pathologic phimosis.

 What causes phimosis?

 Physiologic phimosis is present at birth and resolves without intervention.
 Most children will not have a fully retractable foreskin at birth, but do so as they get older with the majority having a fully retractable foreskin by early adolescence.

 Pathologic phimosis is caused by scarring, balanitis, and underlying medical risk factors.

 What are the signs and symptoms of phimosis?

 The inability of the foreskin to retract can lead to difficulty cleaning of the area which can cause balanitis.
 Other symptoms include: